 Michael Page’s practice focuses on taxation, business transactions, and corporate law.
-His primary emphasis is on tax planning, federal and state tax controversy and litigation, mergers and acquisitions, business entity structuring, corporate financings, and general corporate practice.
+His primary emphasis is on tax planning, federal and state tax controversy and litigation, mergers and acquisitions, business entity structuring, joint ventures, corporate financings, and general corporate practice.

 Areas of Expertise

 - Represented individuals and business entities in tax controversy matters before the United States Tax Court, the Internal Revenue Service, the Franchise Tax Board, and the Department of Tax and Fee Administration.

 - Represented clients in nontaxable and taxable mergers and acquisitions, recapitalizations, and restructuring matters, including tax planning and structuring.

 - Represented clients in general corporate practice, including distribution agreements, licensing agreements, tax planning, and corporate governance.